 - make derived data products publicly available

 - strive to follow best practices for reproducible science

 - include data and researchers who are not part of the LTER Network

-- address LTER’s 7 core areas
+- address LTER’s five core and 2 supplemental thematic areas

 - address novel and important questions that do not fall under the core areas